BifrostMCP

 VS Code language intelligence for AI tools via MCP

-205 GitHub stars, 1,600+ extension installs without marketing
+- 205 GitHub stars and 1,600+ VS Code installs with zero marketing

 Video Demo